DaJoker29/worldbuilding-project-omd/Aquanos Campaign/Session Notes.md

 	- Death of these octopuses is looked down upon.
 - We each have our own octopus.
 We are psionically bound.

+- The Islands of Aquanos move around the Southwest Sea.
+Some move through water while others move through air.
+They maintain the same relative positioning. ==There are rumors of the "Lost Island".==

+- The night before we have embarked.